pydio/pydio-doc-admin-guide/1_installation_guides/05_cells_install.md

 ./cells-enterprise start
 ```

-Yet this is not the recommanded way to start Pydio Cells when running in production.
+Yet this is not the recommended way to start Pydio Cells when running in production.
 Please refer to the [following chapter](/en/docs/cells/v1/running-cells-in-production) to finalize integration of your Cells instance with the host system.

 If you encounter any issue during the installation process, please refer to the [generic troubleshooting section of this guide](/en/docs/cells/v1/troubleshooting) or to the specific trouble shooting section that is at the bottom of each one of the [OS specific installation guides](/en/docs/cells/v1/os-specific-guides).